-Australia isn’t the only country in on this game.
-I put some other countries’ contributions in a separate post here.
+(Australia isn’t the only country in on this game.
+I’ve mentioned some other countries’ contributions in a separate post here.)

 I might be the target demographic, but Australia’s Love stamps often leave me cold.
 I’m over the girly pinks and the constant barrage of roses.
 They’re also highly susceptible to a scourge infesting modern stamp design, which is WRITING the THEME of the ISSUE in BIG TYPOGRAPHY so that you KNOW what it’s ABOUT.

 Oh!
 The pink rose means LOVE!
 I get it now.

-So it’s with great delight that I send a big Valentine’s Day kiss and a foxy wink to the designer of this year’s not-Valentine’s-Day-how-dare-you-suggest it issue.
+So it’s with great delight that I send a big Valentine’s Day kiss to the designer of this year’s not-Valentine’s-Day-how-dare-you-suggest it issue.
 (I’m looking at you, Jonathan Chong.)
 Aren’t they, almost literally, a breath of fresh air?